onespacemedia/styleguide/README.md

 }
 ```

-This keeps the specifity to a single class name.
+This keeps the specificity to a single class name.

 If you need to modify the attributes of a card based on the type or state of one of its ancestors, you should usually nest the parent selector inside the child element's definition block, rather than nesting the child element in the parent's definition block.